-Simultaneous tilting possible in both x and y directions.
+Simultaneous tilting possible in both X and Y directions.

-Simultaneous tiltings in the x and y directions are allowed.
+Simultaneous tilting in the X and Y directions is allowed.
 It is important to note that tilting the sensor shifts the reading window.
 If the sensor is tilted too much, this can cause the reading window to stop covering the Data Matrix codes.

-Angle Tolerance on the y Axis
+Angle Tolerance on the Y Axis